 An amendment of section 104.1 of the Regulations of the Commissioner of Education concerning pupil attendance allows school districts to develop a comprehensive attendance policy that will establish and manage student attendance in relation to receiving course credit.
 These attendance regulations will make it clear to students and their families that the Edwards-Knox Jr. / Sr. High School now has a zero tolerance for truancy.
 Attendance in school is the responsibility of the students and their parents.
-Any student absent from a class more than 15% of the time, for any reason (including legal and illegal absences), will not receive credit for the course with extenuating circumstances is encouraged to request an appeal to the Building Principal for a meeting with the Attendance Review Committee.
+Any student absent from a class more than 15% of the time, for any reason (including legal and illegal absences), with extenuating circumstances is encouraged to request an appeal to the Building Principal for a meeting with the Attendance Review Committee.